 History of All Hallows' Eve

 The Solemnity of All Saints (Overview - Calendar) is celebrated on November 1.
-It is a holyday of obligation, and it is the day that the Church honors all of God's saints, even those who have not been canonized by the Church.
-It is a family day of celebration we celebrate the memory of our family members (members of the Mystical Body, the communion of saints) now sharing eternal happiness in the presence of God.
+It is a solemnity, a holyday of obligation and the day that the Church honors all of God's saints, even those who have not been canonized by the Church.
+It is a family day of celebration—we celebrate the memory of those family members (sharing with us in the Mystical Body, the doctrine of the Communion of Saints) now sharing eternal happiness in the presence of God.
 We rejoice that they have reached their eternal goal and ask their prayers on our behalf so that we, too, may join them in heaven and praise God through all eternity.

-In England, saints or holy people are called "hallowed", hence the name "All Hallow's Day" or "Hallowmas".
-The evening, or "e'en" before the feast became popularly known as "All Hallows' Eve," or even shorter, "Hallowe'en."
+In England, saints or holy people are called "hallowed", hence the name "All Hallows’ Day".
+The evening, or "e'en" before the feast became popularly known as "All Hallows' Eve" or even shorter, "Hallowe'en".

-The feasts of All Saints and All Souls fall back to back to express the Christian belief of the "Communion of Saints."
+The Church designates November 2 as the Feast of All Souls, a day to pray for all the departed souls in Purgatory.
+The feasts of All Saints and All Souls fall back-to-back to express the Christian belief of the "Communion of Saints."
 The Communion of Saints is the union of all the faithful on earth (the Church Militant), the saints in Heaven (the Church Triumphant) and the Poor Souls in Purgatory (the Church Suffering), with Christ as the Head.
-They are bound together by a supernatural bond, and can help one another.
-The Church Militant (those on earth still engaged in the struggle to save their souls) can venerate the Church Triumphant, and those saints can intercede with God for those still on earth.
+They are bound together by a supernatural bond.
+The Church Militant (those on earth still engaged in the struggle to save their souls) can venerate the Church Triumphant, and the saints can intercede with God for those still on earth.
 Both the faithful on earth and the saints in heaven can pray for the souls in Purgatory.
+During these two days we see the Communion of Saints really in action!

-On All Souls Day and throughout November, especially November 1-8, one can gain plenary indulgences for the Poor Souls.
+On All Souls Day and November 1-8 one can gain plenary indulgences for the Poor Souls.
 See Praying for the Dead and Gaining Indulgences for more details.

 Exploring the Christian Roots of Halloween

-In our modern times it is getting harder to be "in" the world but not "of" the world.
-How are we to explain to our children about the top money-making over-commercialized "holiday" of the year after Christmas?
-We have an onslaught of Halloween witches, ghosts, ghouls, goblins, vampires, etc. everywhere we turn.
-How do we bring a message to our children to say that being a Christian does not mean that we cannot have fun?
-How do we convey that we must not constantly be negative and condemn everything?
+We have entered the 21st century.
+It is getting harder to be "in" the world but not "of" the world.
+How are we to tread carefully to find balance in a secular holiday?
+We have an onslaught of Halloween witches, ghosts, goblins, vampires, etc. everywhere we turn.
+How do we bring a message to our children to say that being a Christian does not mean that we cannot have fun and enjoy some secular practices?
+How do we convey that that we must not constantly be negative and condemn everything?

-To answer this, we must put on the mind of the Church.
+To answer this, we must to put on the mind of the Church.
 All through the centuries the Church has taken secular feasts and tried to "sanctify" or "Christianize" them.
-The feastday of All Saints itself came from the dedication of the Pantheon, a pagan temple, into a Christian church.
-This is undoubtedly another way of sanctifying the secular and pagan.
-Missionaries have to get to know the culture and religion of the country before they can convert the native people of that country.
-The missionaries have to be able to find some elements in their culture that can help these people identify and understand Christianity at their level.
+This is one of the reasons that December 25 was chosen for Christmas—that was the time of the winter solstice or Saturnalia festival, with many pagan traditions during their celebration.
+The feast day of All Saints itself came from the dedication of the Pantheon, a pagan temple, into a Christian church, undoubtedly another way of sanctifying the secular and pagan.
+Missionaries familiarize themselves with the culture and religion of the country before they can convert the native people.
+The missionaries have to be able find some elements in their culture that can help these people identify and understand Christianity at their level.
 St. Paul tried it with the Greeks.
-Seeing their altar to the Unknown God, he saw that through their own pagan altar, he was going to bring them to Christianity!
+Seeing their altar to the Unknown God, he saw that through their own pagan altar he might bring them to Christianity.

-Instead of just suppressing the whole celebration of Halloween and leaving a gaping hole, the Church gives a replacement focus.
-The Church has the mindset of "How can this be turned into good, with the focus on the one true God and His Church?"
-Since All Saints and All Souls feasts are together, we can shift the focus of Halloween to a focus on the Communion of Saints in action.
-We combine honoring the saints in heaven, remembering our loved ones and then directing the destiny of our own souls by prayer and actions.
-Through this we see the Mystical Body all in action.
+It is beautiful to remember that we can recognize and enjoy simple earthly pleasures as gifts from God.
+Many of the practices of Halloween are innocent fun and some deal with healthy reminders of death, sin and the devil.
+Some parts of Halloween can be extreme.
+Since the All Saints and All Souls feasts are back-to-back, we can balance some of the focus of Halloween to the Communion of Saints in action.
+We combine honoring the saints in heaven, remembering our loved ones and then earn graces for our own souls by prayer and actions.
+Through this approach we see the Mystical Body in action.

 By Jennifer Gregory Miller, ©2003.